 If you are new to using credit cards for rewards, it might be unclear exactly how the cards accumulate points.

-In general, whenever you make a purchase, you receive points.
+In general, whenever you make a purchase with a rewards credit card, you receive points.
 The number of points you receive depends on the card and perhaps the category (gas stations or grocery stores, for example) of the purchase.
 Usually, the definition of a purchase is uncomplicated.
 If you go to the mall and buy a shirt and use your card, that is obviously a purchase and will earn you reward points.

 Not all transactions earn rewards